-When we started (1988) in transfer pricing from academia, the IRS dominant paradigm was forcing single point estimates of gross profits indicators in audit, including gross profit margin for controlled inbound distributors, and gross profit markup for controlled outbound manufacturers and service providers.
-The Berry ratio (gross profits/XSGA), which was introduced by Charles Berry in Du Pont, was an unspecified “fourth” method.
+We started (1988) in transfer pricing oriundo from academia, and the IRS dominant paradigm was forcing single point estimates of gross profit indicators in audit.
+This IRS practice included gross profit margin (expressed as a percent of net sales) for controlled inbound distributors, and gross profit markup (expressed as a percent of cost of goods sold (COGS)) for controlled outbound manufacturers.
+The Berry ratio (gross profits/operating expenses (XSGA)), introduced by Charles Berry in Du Pont, was an unspecified “fourth” method applied to service providers (like DISA) because they may not recognize labor costs in COGS.
+Functions performed are reflected in COGS and XSGA.
 See United States Court of Claims.
 E. I. Du Pont de Nemours and Company v.
 The United States, Nos.
 256-66 & 371-66, April 18, 1978.
 (Cite as: 1978 WL 3449 (Ct.
 Cl.
 Trial Div.)).
-When we started, IRS transfer pricing economics was not bachelor's degree level, and we suspect that it has not advanced.

 In IRS audit of controlled distributors that imported foreign goods for resale in US, we discovered that profit shifting was not restricted to overcharged Purchases recognized in COGS.
-We verified persistent profit shifting in operating expenses (XSGA), including undisclosed leakages such as taking excess tax deductions for controlled professional, scientific, and technical services, for management and administrative support services, for royalties, and for advertising expenses.
-After acquiring more audit skills, we discovered hidden royalties and management fees embedded in COGS or in XSGA unstructured schedule accounts.
+We discovered persistent profit shifting in operating expenses (XSGA), including excess tax deductions for controlled professional, scientific, and technical services, for management and administrative support services, for outbound royalties, and for advertising expenses.
+After acquiring more audit skills, we discovered hidden royalties and management fees embedded in COGS or XSGA unstructured other costs and expense schedules.

 Ednaldo Silva (Ph.D.) is founder and managing director of RoyaltyStat.
 He helped draft the US transfer pricing regulations and developed the comparable profits method called TNNM by the OECD.
 He can be contacted at: email@example.com